openbmc/phosphor-dbus-interfaces/yaml/xyz/openbmc_project/Certs/README.md

 - certificate management instances should be created based on the system configuration.

-- Incase of no Https certificate or invalid Https certificate, certificate manager should update the https certificate with self signed certificate.
+- In case of no Https certificate or invalid Https certificate, certificate manager should update the https certificate with self signed certificate.

 ### Repository